feng shui, vastu, wabi-sabi, and wu wei

 There are some overlaps between Feng Shui and Vastu.
 There are also major differences.
 Transcendence Design uses only those practical elements of Feng Shui that are harmonious with Vastu and that Sherri has found to be effective in her own home and those of her clients.

 Wabi Sabi's embrace of the impermanence of this world is a spiritual and physical truth.
 Vastu acknowledges that everything is always changing.
 Vastu connects your home with the unchanging source of all manifestation and even considers that buildings have a lifespan.
 As the spiritual energy of Wabi Sabi suggests, there is no true "perfection" in this life; yet buildings designed according to Vastu retain the precise perfection inherent in the laws of nature and the subtle mechanics of creation.
-This mathematical perfection allows us greater connection with nature and greater inner freedom and spiritual experience, the underlying goal of wabi-sabi.
+This mathematical perfection allows us greater connection with nature and greater inner freedom and spiritual experience -- a truly authentic life -- the underlying goal of wabi-sabi.
 Beauty, honoring of nature, and use of natural materials are necessary ingredients of both Vastu and Wabi Sabi.

-Likewise, Vastu guidelines support the Taoist concept of wu wei, which is based on the ability to intuit placement that creates a good flow of energy and is in alignment with the Tao.
-Since the Tao and pure consciousness, the source of creation and laws of nature, are different expressions of the same universal consciousness, Vastu is in agreement with Wu Wei.
+Likewise, Vastu guidelines support the less well known Taoist concept of Wu Wei.
+Wu Wei is based on the ability to intuit placement that creates a good flow of energy and is in alignment with the Tao.
+The Tao is the "Way."
+It refers to the natural order.
+Wu Wei advocates going with the flow of nature; it is a non-action approach of following the laws of nature.
+Since the Tao and pure consciousness / the source of creation / the laws of nature, are simply different cultural expressions of the same universal consciousness, Vastu is in agreement with Wu Wei and can help fulfill its intended goals.

-If you appreciate Chinese, Japanese, or African style, there is no conflict with Vastu.
-All the world values serenity, spirituality, connection to nature, and beauty.
-The aesthetics, textiles, and furniture of China, Japan, or any culture can be incorporated into a Vastu home.
+If you appreciate Chinese, Japanese, or any style, there is no conflict with Vastu.
+All cultures around the world value serenity, spirituality, connection to nature, and beauty.
+The aesthetics, textiles, and furniture of China, Japan, or any tradition can be incorporated into a Vastu home.
 How you decorate your Vastu home can involve the expressive variations and "imperfections" of handmade objects revered by Wabi Sabi.
 Likewise, Transcendence Design can consult on Japanese, Chinese, or other styles of gardens that comply with Vastu recommendations, honor the laws of nature, and thus create greater support, abundance, success, tranquility, and harmony in your life.

 "Move over, feng shui; vastu shastra is on the rise."
-Read the article from The Santa Fean Magazine. [link to be added]
+Read this 2006 article from The Santa Fean Magazine: